-The Gullah-Geechee are the descendants of African people who were brought to this country to do slave labor on coastal plantations stretching from Wilmington, North Carolina, to Jacksonville, Florida.
-In the Carolinas, these people are known as Gullahs; in Georgia and Florida, they are called Geechees.
+The Gullah-Geechee are the descendants of African people who were enslaved on coastal plantations stretching from Wilmington, North Carolina, to St. Augustine, Florida.
+Newly freed black people who settled in the region after Emancipation are also Gullah-Geechee.

-Gullah-Geechee people have retained many African customs, including religious beliefs and traditions, music, foodways, and remnants of native African languages.
+Gullah-Geechee people have retained many African customs, including religious beliefs and traditions, music, foodways, and words and phrases from African languages.

 The Gullah-Geechee Cultural Heritage Corridor was established by the U.S. Congress in 2006.
 It includes 79 barrier islands, and communities as far as 30 miles inland on the mainland.
 The Corridor is managed by the National Park Service.

 In Georgia, the Gullah-Geechee culture spans from the Savannah area down to St. Marys and surrounding communities.
 It includes difficult-to-access islands such as Sapelo and Cumberland, and many popular tourist and resort areas such as St. Simons and Jekyll islands.

 In Georgia, the Gullah-Geechee culture can be found along the state's coast, starting in the north in Chatham, Bryan, Liberty, McIntosh, Glynn, and Camden counties.